My theory on feds is that they’re like mushrooms: Feed ’em shit and keep ’em in the dark.

 And H. K. really piled it on.
 Some of the more piquant allegations have achieved the status of quasi-history.

 For example, the story that in the early 1950s G. Sylvester Viereck held sex orgies in his suite at the Hotel Belleclaire, which is portrayed as a kind of a Hellfire Club of the early 1950s.
-This demimondaine circle brought together such unlikely stablemates as F. P. Yockey, Viereck’s friend Dr. Harry Benjamin (Mischling, but fellow German nationalist), Hazel Guggenheim (Solomon’s daughter and definitely not a Mischling), and the novelist Charles Jackson (The Lost Weekend), with maybe Alfred Kinsey and Wardell Pomeroy stopping in for scientific-sexual observation.
+This demimondaine circle brought together such unlikely stablemates as F. P. Yockey, Viereck’s friend Dr. Harry Benjamin (Mischling, but fellow German nationalist), Hazel Guggenheim (Solomon’s niece and definitely not a Mischling), and the novelist Charles Jackson (The Lost Weekend), with maybe Alfred Kinsey and Wardell Pomeroy stopping in for scientific-sexual observation.

 It’s all a lovely tale—Nazis and Jews and Jewish Nazis and sexologists doing the swinger thing, very comme il faut.
 But, alas, not very likely.
 There are simpler, more obvious explanations.
 The truth seems to be that these people were connected by a literary circle appended to Tiffany Thayer’s Fortean Society.
 You can research that on your own.
 The Fortean Society still exists, although without the exciting cast of characters.